sampsyo/cs6120/content/blog/2019-11-13-efficient-path-prof/index.md

 ## Implementation

-The paper already gave good explanations and some pseudocode for how to implement the path profiling algorithm.
-I will now briefly describe what this algorithm is doing.
+The paper already gave good explanations and some pseudocode for how to implement the path profiling instrumentation algorithm.
+I will now briefly describe what the algorithm is actually doing.
 The algorithm presented in the paper assigns a number to each path through a CFG from a designated entry node to a designated exit node.
 When executing the entry block of the CFG, some instrumentation is inserted to set a path register `r = 0`.
 Then, the algorithm figures out which edges to add instrumentation to in order to have `r` equal the path number that was taken once execution reaches the exit block of the CFG.
 Then, some code is added to the exit block of the CFG to increment a value in a path table like so: `path_table[r]++`.
 While the program is running the instrumentation will accumulate a path profile of the execution of the program through the CFG.
 Then, when the program exits this information can be saved somewhere and analyzed.

 There are a few more details when the algorithm deals with loops.
 Whenever a back edge is taken the algorithm considers it a termination of the current execution through the CFG and then begins profiling a new execution of the CFG starting from the loop header.
 For example, consider the following CFG: